Ryan Croasdale: Port Vale

 On 17 June 2024, Croasdale agreed on a two-year deal with the recently relegated League Two side Port Vale, becoming manager Darren Moore's second signing of the summer.
 He had interest from higher division clubs, but Moore promised him the club would attain promotion.
 He was voted as the Valiants Player of the Month for August.
 He then lost his place due to illness, though was returned to the side against Notts County at the start of October and impressed in the absence of George Byers.
 On 19 October, he scored in a 3–1 home win over Fleetwood Town and also made two clearances, two interceptions and one tackle to win the fifth highest player rating in League Two that weekend according to WhoScored.com.
 He was named on The Football League Paper's Team of the Day for his goalscoring performance in a 2–1 win at Doncaster Rovers on 4 January.
 On 12 April, he scored and provided an assist in a 5–0 win over Bromley to secure himself a place on the EFL Team of the Week.
 He was named as the Port Vale Player of the Year at the club's end of season awards, also picking up the Supporter Club Player of the Season and Player's Player of the Season awards.
 He scored four goals in 45 league games throughout the 2024–25 campaign, helping the team to secure an automatic promotion place.

 He said he was looking "to kick on and prove people wrong" and he prepared to play in League One for the first time at the age of 30.
+He sustained an injury against Burton Albion on 7 February 2026 and was ruled out of action for two months.
+He scored four league goals in the 2025–26 campaign, which culminated in relegation, becoming the club's second-highest league scorer after Devante Cole.
+He triggered a contract extension to remain at the club for another season.